 - For Working Directory, you'll only need to enter a path if your script refers to a file indirectly.
 So, enter the path of the file you'd like to collect if required; otherwise this option can remain blank.

-- Under Advanced you'll see options regarding timestamps and time zones:
+- Click Advanced to see options regarding timestamps and time zones: